The Cultural Industries

 Artificial Scarcity

 Media texts are expensive to create but relatively cheap to reproduce.
-Hesmondhalgh gave the example of the time and effort needed to compose, record, mix and edit a song until it sounds right to its makers and their intended audience.
+Hesmondhalgh referred to the time and effort needed to compose, record, mix and edit a song until it sounds right to its makers and their intended audience.
+However, when the track was released on cassette, it was incredibly easy to copy the song to another tape for your friends.
+Digital distribution enables listeners to share content around the world with a couple of clicks.

-Since media texts are easy to copy, companies involved in the cultural industry will often limit and control access to their products.
-For example, copyright laws enable companies to maintain ownership of their intellectual property.
-Companies will also try to limit access to the means of reproduction so textual poachers will find it difficult to appropriate the material.
+Since media texts are so easy to reproduce, companies involved in the cultural industries will try to control and limit access to their products.
+For example, strict copyright laws enable companies to maintain ownership of their intellectual property.
+Nintendo and Disney are notorious for protecting their rights.
+The companies provoke anger from their fanbases by making it difficult for textual poachers to use the semiotic raw materials for their own symbolic creativity.

 Vertical integration is an important factor in this sort of control.
 If a production company also owns the distribution and retail channels, they can withhold the release of product or make the text available on one platform and create a sense of exclusivity.